awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Add a sample utterance, such as *Check my account balance*, and choose the **\+** icon\.

 1. Add a second utterance, such as *One* and choose the **\+** icon\.
 This assigns the utterance of “one” or key press of “1” to the **AccountLookup** intent\.
+**Tip**
+You must add an utterance of "one" in the bot, and not the number "1"\.
+This is because Amazon Lex doesn't support numeric input directly\.
+To get around this, later in this walkthrough you'll use numeric input to interact with a Lex bot invoked from a contact flow\.

 1. Select **SpeakToAgent**\.